Systems and processes: HMRC information systems: direct tax: Self Assessment (SA)

 SA is a way of calculating and paying tax.
 It does not generally relate to anyone who pays his or her tax solely through a PAYE scheme.

-SA has its own help facility to navigate around the system and the SA manual explains the system in detail.
+SA has its own help facility to navigate around the system and the Self-Assessment Manual (SAM) explains the system in detail.

 It is a ‘process now, check later’ system.
 Under this system taxpayers file returns and pay tax by prescribed dates.
 HMRC has a fixed period, (the enquiry window), in which to begin an enquiry to check the accuracy of a SA return.